istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 {{< /text >}}

 {{< tip >}}
-In this and other examples, we use a Kubernetes short name for the destination hosts.
+In this and the other examples on this page, we use a Kubernetes short name for the destination hosts for simplicity.
 When this rule is evaluated, Istio adds a domain suffix based on the namespace of the virtual service that contains the routing rule to get the fully qualified name for the host.
+Using short names in our examples also means that you can copy and try them in any namespace you like.

-However, this only works if the destination hosts and the virtual service are actually in the same Kubernetes namespace.
+However, using short names like this only works if the destination hosts and the virtual service are actually in the same Kubernetes namespace.
 Because using the Kubernetes short name can result in misconfigurations, we recommend that you specify fully qualified host names in